Key takeaways

 Poor Vendor Master Management

 Untidy vendor masters cause GSTR-2B mismatches and ITC denials.
-Automate GSTIN validation at onboarding, schedule quarterly vendor reviews, categorize vendors by expense type, and document approval processes.
-Guidance available in best practices for Indian businesses.
+Automate GSTIN validation at onboarding.
+Schedule quarterly vendor reviews.
+Categorize vendors by expense type.
+Document approval processes for adding new vendors.

 Final Takeaways and Next Steps

-Track metrics rigorously, align the policy to business goals, and iterate quarterly.
-Begin today, analyze current spending, draft limits, define your approval matrix, publish receipt checklists, run a pilot, then scale.
+Track metrics rigorously.
+Align the policy to business goals.
+Iterate quarterly.
+Begin today: analyze current spending, draft limits, define your approval matrix, publish receipt checklists, run a pilot, then scale.
 Good policies that launch and improve beat perfect policies that never ship.

 Frequently Asked Questions